nueverest/blowdrycss/README.md

 TODO: Provide simple instructions for how to get up and running quickly.

-Motivation
+### Motivation
-     I created this tool after seeing how many companies manage their CSS files.
+This tool was created after seeing how many companies manage their CSS files.
 The following are a couple of scenarios.

-     Scenario 1 - Inside a CSS file you find the following:
+##### Scenario 1 - Inside a CSS file you find the following:
+    ```css
     .header-1 { font-weight: bold; font-size: 12px; font-color: red; }
     .header-2 { font-weight: bold; font-size: 16px; font-color: blue; }
     .header-3 { font-weight: bold; font-size: 12px; font-color: green; }
+    ```

-     The property 'font-weight: bold;' appears three times, and 'font-size: 12px;' appears twice.
+The property `font-weight: bold;` appears three times, and `font-size: 12px;` appears twice.
 This is not DRY (Don't Repeat Yourself).

 Six months later the person who wrote this CSS is then asked to remove header-2 and header-3 from the homepage.
 More often than not the front-end developer will remove the CSS class from the HTML file, but not from the CSS file.

-     Some reasons for this:
+###### Some reasons for this include:
-     Forgetting to delete the rule from the CSS file.
+* Forgetting to delete the rule from the CSS file.
-     Fear that the class is used somewhere else and that it might break the site.
+* Fear that the class is used somewhere else and that it might break the site.
-     Being too busy to search all of the files in their project for other potential use cases.
+* Being too busy to search all of the files in their project for other potential use cases.

 The result is that multiple kilobytes worth of unused CSS data remain.

-    Scenario 2 - CSS Pre-compiler:
+##### Scenario 2 - CSS Pre-compiler:
 CSS Pre-compilation with SASS/SCSS or LESS is awesome and makes writing lots of CSS rules easy.
 For instance, you can now auto-generate hundreds of header rules like the ones above if care is not taken.
-The power of the precompiler represents a double edged sword.
+The power of the pre-compiler represents a double edged sword.

-     SCSS Mixin example from a recent project:
+###### SCSS Mixin example from a recent project:

+    ```css
     @mixin text($font-color, $font-size, $font-family:"Open Sans", $line-height:inherit) {
         color: $font-color;
         font-size: $font-size;
         font-family: $font-family, $default-font-family;
         line-height: $line-height;
     }
+    ```

-    This mixin is called using @include as follows:
+This mixin is called using `@include` as follows:
-    @include text($color-blue, rem-calc(14px), $default-font-family);
+`@include text($color-blue, rem-calc(14px), $default-font-family);`

-    It turns out that @include text(...) is called 627 times in our CSS.
-The number of the @include statements with at least one matching input parameter is about 60%.
-That's a lot of duplicate CSS properties.
+It turns out that `@include text(...)` is called 627 times in our SCSS.
+Most of these `@include` statements include at least one matching input parameter resulting in thousands of duplicate CSS properties.

-    Autogenerating `font-size: 1rem;` 500 times is now easy with a pre-compiler.
+Auto-generating `font-size: 1rem;` 500 times is now super easy with a pre-compiler.
+Some might say,
+> Well we minified it to save space.

+Yes but,
-    Some might say, "Well we minified it to save space."
-Yes but, "Why did you write the same property 500 times?".
+> Why did you write the same property 500 times into your main CSS file?

-    CSS File size does matter: [TODO: add link to articles.]
+###### CSS File size does matter.
+Large style files result in the following:
+* Longer download times increase bounce rates.
+* Data pollution on the Internet.
+* Increase the likelihood of style bugs.
+* Increase the amount of time required to implement new changes and deprecate features.

-Advantages
+### Advantages of BlowDryCSS
-    -Rapid Development: Less time spent writing CSS, and cleaning up unused properties.
+:one: Rapid Development: Less time spent writing CSS, and cleaning up unused properties.
-    -DRY: Reduce the size of CSS file by only defining properties once.
+:two: DRY (Don't Repeat Yourself): Reduces the size of CSS file by only defining properties once.
-    -Greater confidence that your CSS is not filled with unused or duplicate class definitions.
+:three: Greater confidence that your CSS is not filled with unused or over-replicated class definitions.
-    -Built for the real world in which deadlines and division of labor is not always taken into account.
+:four: Built for the real world in which deadlines and division of labor is not always taken into account.
-    -Integrated minification.
+:five: Integrated minification.
+:six: PEP8 Compliant
+:seven: Full UnitTest Coverage

-What it is not
+### What it is not
 This tool is not designed to replace the need manually write more complicated CSS.
 Background images, url() values, and shortcut properties are not fully supported.

 The following is an example of something this tool in not intended to generate, and something that still needs to be written by hand.

+    ```
     .home-banner {
         min-height: 191px;
         background: url("https://somewhere.net/images/banner/home-mainbanner-bg.jpg") no-repeat;